captain-pink/nestjs-nats-websocket-rest/README.md

 - Ws lib was changed to Socket.io to add simplified event support.
 Please refer <b>Websocket API</b> for how to (was updated).

+- TS configuration was change to use workers with nestjs.

+- Updated env.example files.

+- Small fixes across different modules applied.

 ## Description

-Current repository shows how technical task "ViriCiti Nodejs Assignment" can be solved in elegant and extensible way using Node and NestJs framework.
+Current repository shows how technical task "ViriCiti Nodejs Assignment" can be solved in elegant and extensible way using Node and NestJS framework.
 Monorepo concept applied as well to prevent of using different node_modules folders and to simplify project building process.

 ## Stack